pgjones/quart-rate-limiter/README.rst

 Quart-Rate-Limiter is an extension for `Quart
 <https://github.com/pgjones/quart>`_ to allow for rate limits to be
-defined and enforced on a per route basis.
+defined and enforced on a per route basis and for WebSocket connections.
 The 429 error response includes a `RFC7231
 <https://tools.ietf.org/html/rfc7231#section-7.1.3>`_ compliant
 ``Retry-After`` header and the successful responses contain headers compliant with the `RateLimit Header Fields for HTTP